linagora/linshare/documentation/EN/epics/drive/README.md

   - The Drive creator is Admin by default, and has default admin role on workgroups inside the Drive.

 * Add member to a Drive :
-  -  To add member to the Drive we need to have __DRIVE_ADMINISTRATOR__ permission.
+  -  To add new members to the Drive, member must have the role of __DRIVE_ADMIN__.
   -  The new member is added with a Drive role and a default Workgroups role.
   -  The new member is also added to all nested workgroups inside the Drive with the default role defined on the Drive.
 If he already exists in a nested workgroup, the higher role is kept in order to resolve the conflict.

-* Create Workgroups into a Drive :
+* Create new Workgroups inside a Drive :
-  - We must have the DRIVE_WRITER role to create workgroups.
+  - Members must have at least the __DRIVE WRITER__ role.
-  - The WORKGROUP_ADMIN role is attributed to the creator of the workgroup
+  - The __WORKGROUP ADMIN__ role is automatically assigned to the creator of the workgroup
-  - All drive members are also added to the workgroup with their own default workgroup role
+  - All drive members are also added to the workgroup with their own default workgroup roles

 * Add an external user of the Drive to workgroup :
   - Just edit the workgroup to add the user with his role.